masaki11111/slack_bot/README.md

 # slack_bot

 ## abstract
-this repository is program for slack-bot for inform the news of california.
+this repository is program for slack-bot for informing the news of california.
 Selenium was used for getting the URL of website involved in California.

 ## environment